nomad-xyz/monorepo/packages/new-deploy/README.md

 ### Invocation

+Set the `DEPLOYER_PRIVATE_KEY` env var in your `.env` file.
+Supply a private key for an account funded with sufficient gas tokens on each chain where contracts will be deployed.

-Invoke the deployer as follows:
+Then, Invoke the deployer as follows:

 ```sh
 # deploy script args are 'configuration file' 'overrides file'